Impact

 Risk and Exploitability

 The CVSS score of 8.3 indicates a high severity, and Chromium rates this vulnerability as Critical, though it is not currently cataloged in CISA KEV.
 Because the exploit requires the renderer to be compromised first, the immediate ease of exploitation is limited; however, once renderer compromise is achieved, an attacker can leverage the use‑after‑free to escape the sandbox.
-No EPSS score is available, so the public exploit probability remains uncertain.
+The EPSS score of 0.00108, which is less than 1%, indicates a very low but non‑zero public exploitation probability.

 OpenCVE Enrichment